dbt-labs/corp/values.md

 ### Profits fund our mission

 We are a mission-driven company.
 Our software, company, and community have been designed to improve the lives of real people.
-Commercial success fuels the impact we are able to create.
+Commercial success fuels our pursuit of the mission.

 ### We contribute to the knowledge loop.